FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/Training Unit/unit_lesson_plan_template.md

 ### Assessment
 - what, how, when
 - is it going to be formative (throughout) or summative (in the end)
-- results how ad when
+- results how and when

 ### Certificate or Badge
 - if issued then under what circumstances